aws-samples/aws-eda-slurm-cluster/README.md

 RedHat stopped supporting CentOS 8, so for a similar RedHat 8 binary compatible distribution we support Alma Linux and Rocky Linux as replacements for CentOS.
+These RHEL 8 downstreams are not currently supported by ParallelCluster.

 This Slurm cluster supports both Intel/AMD (x86_64) based instances and ARM Graviton2 (arm64/aarch64) based instances.

-[Graviton 2 instances require](https://github.com/aws/aws-graviton-getting-started/blob/main/os.md) Amazon Linux 2, RedHat 8, AlmaLinux 8, or RockyLinux 8 operating systems.
+[Graviton instances require](https://github.com/aws/aws-graviton-getting-started/blob/main/os.md) Amazon Linux 2, RedHat 8, AlmaLinux 8, or RockyLinux 8 operating systems.
 RedHat 7 and CentOS 7 do not support Graviton 2.

 This provides the following different combinations of OS and processor architecture.

+ParallelCluster:

+* Amazon Linux 2 and arm64
+* Amazon Linux 2 and x86_64
+* CentOS 7 and x86_64
+* RedHat 7 and x86_64
+* RedHat 8 and arm64
+* RedHat 8 and x86_64

+Legacy:

 * Alma Linux 8 and arm64
 * Alma Linux 8 and x86_64